danielzanella/SimpleProxy/README.md

             // ...
         }

-2. Decorate the interface with a `ResourceAttribute`, passing the fragment that corresponds to the controller:
+2. Decorate the interface with `ResourceAttribute`, specifying the fragment that corresponds to the controller:

         [Resource("foo")]
         public interface IFoo {

-3. Decorate the method call with a `HttpMethod` attribute describing the http verb used in the request:
+3. Decorate the method call with `HttpMethodAttribute` describing the HTTP verb used in the request:

             // GET /foo
             [HttpMethod(HttpMethod.Get)]